-(Marsha D. Marcus, PhD; Linda J. Ewing, PhD, RN; Michele Levine, PhD)
+(Marsha D. Marcus, PhD; Michele Levine, PhD; Elizabeth Venditti, PhD)

 The focus of the Health Behavior Research Group is the integration of behavioral science with biomedical knowledge and techniques to promote behavior changes to enhance health or ameliorate disease.
-Current offerings include assessment and treatment experiences in the context of funded research studies involving, smoking, mood and eating behaviors in pregnant and postpartum women, and lifestyle interventions for elders.
+Current offerings include assessment and treatment experiences in the context of funded research studies involving mood and eating behaviors in pregnant and postpartum women, and lifestyle interventions for elders.
 In collaboration with the faculty, interns may individualize their rotation experience with a minimum duration of six months.

 Center for Overcoming Problem Eating (COPE)

 The Center for Overcoming Problem Eating (COPE) provides assessment and treatment for adolescents and adults with anorexia nervosa, bulimia nervosa, and other eating problems.
-The COPE care continuum includes a 10-bed inpatient unit, a partial hospital program, and intensive outpatient services at multiple locations throughout the hospital setting.
-Treatment modalities include cognitive behavioral therapy, dialectical behavior therapy, family therapy, and pharmacotherapy.
+The COPE care continuum includes an inpatient unit, a partial hospital program, and intensive outpatient services at multiple locations throughout the hospital setting.
+Treatment modalities include cognitive behavioral therapy, family therapy, and pharmacotherapy.
 Training opportunities are available at every level of care with children, adolescents and adults.
 Three- or six-month rotations will be developed in collaboration with the supervisors to accommodate the intern’s interest and training.

-(Andrea Croom, PhD; Ellen Ormond, PhD; Kevin Patterson, MD; Donna Posluszny, PhD; Susan Stollings, PhD; John Schmidt, PhD)
+(Andrea Croom, PhD; Rob Ferguson, PhD; Ellen Ormond, PhD; Kevin Patterson, MD; Allison Pavlov, CRNP; Donna Posluszny, PhD; Susan Stollings, PhD)

 Behavioral Sleep Medicine